juicedata/juicefs/docs/en/administration/monitoring.md

 It is important to note that the timestamp of the metrics scraped by Prometheus from Pushgateway is not the time when the JuiceFS Hadoop Java SDK reported it, but the time when it scraped.
 For details, please refer to [Pushgateway official document](https://github.com/prometheus/pushgateway/blob/master/README.md#about-timestamps).

 By default, Pushgateway will only save metrics in memory.
-If you need to persist metrics to disk, you can specify the file path for saving with the `--persistence.file` option and the frequency of saving to the file with the `--persistence.interval` option (by default, the metrics will be saved every 5 minutes).
+If you need to persist metrics to disk, you can specify the file path for saving by the `--persistence.file` option and the frequency of saving to the file with the `--persistence.interval` option (by default, the metrics will be saved every 5 minutes).
 :::

 :::note